Pringlez/linked-data-project/README.md

 ionic serve
 ```

-Swipe to the right to view the menu list, from there you can navigate to different views of the application.
+Swipe to the right to view the menu list or click the top left icon, from there you can navigate to different views of the application.
+You can search by ID in the form views for both datasets, also you can insert, update and delete records from these views.

+The chart views will display data from the PouchDB / CouchDB databases, the structure has been formatted specifically for the xCharts JS library.

 API / NodeJS Usage
 ------------------